AdobeDocs/app-builder/getting_started/publish_app.md

 # Publishing your headless Project Firefly App

 The `Project Firefly Apps` [Adobe Experience Cloud](https://experience.adobe.com) only lists Project Firefly Apps that are SPAs.
-If you publish a headless app, please refer to
+If you publish a headless app, please refer to our code lab
 [Your First Headless App with Project Firefly](https://adobeio-codelabs-barcode-adobedocs.project-helix.page/?src=/README.html).

 We might provide supplementary discoverability mechanisms for published headless apps in future Project Firefly releases.